Residential Lease Extensions

 A step-by-step guide.

-Landlords are obliged to offer lease extensions to tenants who follow the statutory procedure, but the tenant must pay a premium for the extension, and they must also cover the landlord’s reasonable professional costs.
+Landlords are obliged to offer lease extensions to tenants who follow the statutory procedure.
+The tenant is required to pay a premium for the extension, and they must also cover the landlord’s reasonable professional costs, which includes legal and valuation fees.

 This note also applies to landlords who receive lease extension notices from their tenants.
-The process is the same, except that it begins at step 3 instead.
+The process is the same, except that it begins at step 3.

 Step 1: instructing your team